Carlos-Strassburger/piano_keys_flutter/README.md

 # piano_keys_flutter

-# Base do programa de criação da simulação de teclas de um piano:
+# Piano keys simulation App:
--Arquivos de WAV são importados do FL Studio;
+-Implementing WAV files from FL Studio into the app;

--Utilização da Audioplayers do repositório Dart Packages;
+-Audioplayers Dart package used in project;

--Botões interativos utilizando Stack widget;
+-Interacive Buttons implemented with Stack widget;